CLogano/CitiXplorer/README.md

 # CitiXplorer
 Application that recommends historical attractions to visit in any city around the world.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Information about the project